Eyepea/API-Hour/docs/container_architecture.rst

     #.
 Reduce complexity
     #.
 Easier to share Endpoints between Containers if it's only coroutines
 #. **Engines**: Data source providers for Services.
 Example: PostgreSQL, Asterisk, CouchDB...
 #. **Services**: Where you transform data for Endpoints.
 Like Endpoints, a Service is only a Python file with coroutines.
 It represents your business logic and your internal Python API.
+You should see this part like microservices without internal HTTP communications that reduce the global efficiency.